airalab/robonomics.academy/README.md

 ### How to highlight code:

-If you want to highlight you code use:
+If you want to highlight your code use:

 ```c
 <LessonCodeWrapper language="json" noCopyIcon>